SoCal Edison Electricity Rates Increase in 2018 & 2019

 It seems like SoCal Edison is targeting the outliers, and with this model, they may be able to make enough additional revenue to leave the majority of consumers relatively untouched.

-In 2019, SoCal Edison will be implementing a dynamic rate system where the cost for a customers electricity use will be based on when it is consumed, also called a Time Of Use (TOU) rate structure.
+In 2019, SoCal Edison has implemented a dynamic rate system where the cost for a customer’s electricity use will be based on when it is consumed, also called a Time Of Use (TOU) rate structure.
 Check out the details in the image below.

 Here is some information that we can extract: